ninoNinkovic/LiveStamps/README.md

 ####Injection flags:

-Injection flags allow for POWERFUL formatting and complex stamp designs, but for now we start with the easy stuff 8).
-If a "stamp" key is defined, each value gets mapped to a corresponding injection flag in the final output.
+Injection flags allow for POWERFUL formatting and complex stamp designs, but for now we start with the easy stuff.
+If a "stamp" key is defined, each value gets mapped to the corresponding injection flag in the final output.

 **Injection flags are simple markers defined as so:**

 ```
 'stamp': "{0} {1} {2}" // Explicit location (stamp values injected by index)
 'stamp': "{} {} {}"    // Implicit location (stamp values injected sequentially
 ```

 **Basic Injection: the following stamps all provide the exact same output:**

 ```
 # No injection

 "mystamp": {
   "value": "Have you heard?
 LiveStamps rule!
 Thanks TundraTech!",
 },

 # Complete injection

 "mystamp": {
   "value": "Have you heard?
 LiveStamps rule!
 Thanks TundraTech!",
   "stamp": "{0}",
 },

 # Partial injection (explicit)

 "mystamp": {
   "value": "LiveStamps rule!",
   "stamp": "Have you heard? {0} Thanks TundraTech!",
 },

 # Partial injection (implicit)

 "mystamp": {
   "value": "LiveStamps rule!",
   "stamp": "Have you heard? {} Thanks TundraTech!",